Welcome to the final day of our ‘Twelve Days of Chapel AoC’ series! For some

 One other difference between the two is that atomics are implemented using hardware, which generally comes with a performance advantage over syncs, which are typically not.

-Alternatively, the hardware implementation of atomics means that they are limited to working with a fixed number of simple scalar types, whereas syncs are supported for most types including user-defined records and classes.
+are limited to working with a fixed number of simple scalar types, whereas

 All that said, either atomics or syncs can both be made to work in most situations, sometimes using methods or routines that we haven’t covered in this series.
 We tend to reach for atomics in most cases where they apply due to their implementation in hardware and consequent performance advantages; but syncs provide a reasonable solution when needing to synchronize on non-scalar types, or in producer-consumer patterns where it may be best for tasks to block in order for the program to make forward progress.

-Parallelizing Search with atomics
+Parallelizing Search with atomic

 Now I’ll briefly go over the code used in my parallel solution to today’s puzzle.
 Most of this code will be the same as the serial solution in the previous section, so I’ll focus my explanation primarily on the differences between the two.